 (1) The superintendent of a prison may delegate to a prison officer, by instrument in writing signed by him, all or any of the powers conferred by section 49.

+(2) A prison officer to whom a power is delegated under this section cannot delegate the power.

-(2) For the purposes of this Act, the exercise of a power by a delegate under this section shall be deemed to be the exercise of the power by the superintendent.
+(3) A prison officer exercising a power that has been delegated under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-(3) A delegation under this section may be made to a specified person or to the holder or holders of a specified office or class of offices.

-(4) A delegation under this section may —

-(a) be made subject to such conditions, qualifications, and exceptions as are set out in the instrument of delegation;

-(b) be revoked or varied by instrument in writing signed by the superintendent.

-(5) Where under this Act the exercise of a power by the superintendent is dependent upon his opinion, belief, or state of mind in relation to a matter and the power has been delegated under this section, the power may be exercised by the delegate upon the opinion, belief, or state of mind of the delegate in relation to that matter.

-(6) The superintendent may exercise a power notwithstanding that he has delegated its exercise under this section.
+(4) Nothing in this section limits the ability of the superintendent to perform a function through a subordinate or agent.

+[(5), (6) repealed]

+[Section 51 amended by No. 65 of 2006 s.
+19.]

 52. Offences in respect of loitering, unauthorised entry and unauthorised communications

 (1) Subject to this Act, a person who without the permission of the superintendent or the chief executive officer —